Time-Limited Adolescent Psychodynamic Psychotherapy

 TAPP is a manualised brief psychodynamic psychotherapy of 20 sessions, for young people between, approximately, 14 and 25 years, combining psychodynamic psychotherapy with psychosocial understanding of adolescent difficulties.
 It places emphasis on the therapeutic engagement of young people and works with a developmental focus to effect change and growth.
-Divided in two sections, ‘Conceptual Framework’ and ‘Practice’, this book combines digestible scholarly analysis with case studies to affect a one-stop practitioner’s guide to TAPP.
+Divided into two parts, "Conceptual Framework" and "Practice", this book combines digestible scholarly analysis with case studies to effect a one-stop practitioner’s guide to TAPP.

 "In this excellent book, Professor Briggs draws on his extensive experience of working with adolescents and their families.
 The book outlines and illustrates with useful clinical examples, the brief psychoanalytic therapy approach that he developed and manualised whilst working at the Tavistock Clinic.
 In the context of the increase in mental health difficulties in adolescence, this approach provides a much needed developmentally sensitive and in-depth brief therapy model.
 Highly recommended to clinicians working with adolescents."

 - Prof. Alessandra Lemma, Consultant, Anna Freud National Centre for Children and Families, Psychoanalysis Unit, UCL